sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - For blocking IO operations, you'll want thread pool and bulkheads.
 An example might involve a separate thread pool and connection pool for each tenant, to talk to a SQL database.
 This way a tenant cannot easily influence other tenants with their activity.
 - Another good practice is a separate thread pool for the management endpoints, for otherwise high activity will make your application not respond to management queries and commands.

-## Packaging

-- Each service should be packaged, as part of its build.
-- You should choose between OCI images (e.g., Docker), native images (e.g., Graal), etc.
-- You should also tweak the runtime properties for your executable bundles.
-For JVM-based applications, this means which garbage collector to use, memory settings, GC flags, additional JVM options, etc.
-- Structure your OCI images with multi-stage builds, so that each stage can be cached if it didn't change.
-Ensure you separate runtime requirements from build-time requirements, so unnecessary things don't end up in your image.
-- Your OCI images should be reproducible, meaning that the same code version should produce identical bytes.
-This requires some configuration tuning, but also for the contained artifacts (JARs, etc.) to also be reproducible.

 ## Data optimizations

 - You should use compression for client-to-server, server-to-client, and service-to-service communications.